On the Real Zeroes of Half-integral Weight Hecke Cusp Forms: Introduction

-Such questions were first explored by Ghosh and Sarnak \cite{Ghosh-Sarnak2012} by considering the distribution of zeroes in shrinking domains around the cusp of the modular surface $\mathcal D$ at infinity.
+Such questions were first explored by Ghosh and Sarnak \cite{Ghosh-Sarnak2012} who considered the distribution of zeroes in shrinking domains around the cusp of the modular surface $\mathcal D$ at infinity.
 To be precise, they studied zeroes inside the Siegel sets $\mathcal D_Y:=\{z\in\mathcal D:\,\Im(z)\geq Y\}$ with $Y\longrightarrow\infty$ sufficiently fast along with $k\longrightarrow\infty$.
-This can be regarded as a shrinking ball around the cusp at infinity as the hyperbolic area of $\mathcal D_Y$ equals $1/Y$ and so tends to zero as the weight tends to infinity.
+Such a set can be regarded as a shrinking ball around the cusp at infinity as the hyperbolic area of $\mathcal D_Y$ equals $1/Y$ and so tends to zero as the weight tends to infinity.
+When $Y\gg k$ it is easy to see that there are no zeroes in $\mathcal D_Y$ except for the isolated simple zero at the cusp.
 Ghosh and Sarnak observed that, although the number of zeroes inside $\mathcal D_Y$ is proportional to the area of the domain, the statistical behaviour of the zeroes was very different from the uniform distribution when $\sqrt{k\log k}\ll Y\ll k$.
-Indeed, they observed that equidistribution of zeroes should not happen inside these sets and, based on numerical evidence and a random model, were lead to conjecture that almost all of the zeroes inside $\mathcal D_Y$, for $Y$ in the same range as before, concentrate on the half-lines $\Re(s)=-1/2$ and $\Re(s)=0$.
+Indeed, they observed that equidistribution of zeroes should not happen inside these sets and, based on numerical evidence and a random model, were led to conjecture that almost all of the zeroes inside $\mathcal D_Y$, for $Y$ in the same range as before, concentrate on the half-lines $\Re(s)=-1/2$ and $\Re(s)=0$.
 They termed such zeroes to be "real" as the cusp form is itself real-valued on these lines\footnote{In the same paper they also considered zeroes on the arc $\{|z|=1\}$ where $z^{k/2}f(z)$ is real-valued.}.
 Ghosh and Sarnak conjectured that $50\%$ of the zeroes in these shrinking Siegel sets should lie on the line $\Re(s)=-1/2$ and likewise $50\%$ on the line $\Re(s)=0$.
 Furthermore, they obtained some results in this direction.
 In the end they were able to produce $\gg_\varepsilon (k/Y)^{1/2-1/40-\varepsilon}$ such real zeroes in the range $\sqrt{k\log k}\ll Y<k/100$.
 The exponent was later improved to $1/2-\eps$ by Matom\"aki \cite{Matomaki2016}.
 Producing real zeroes on the individual lines $\Re(s)=-1/2$ and $\Re(s)=0$ is more challenging, but Ghosh and Sarnak succeeded, the current best results, which are of polynomial growth, are again due to Matom\"aki \cite{Matomaki2016}.
-Related to this Matom\"aki, Lester, and Radziwi\l\l$\,$\cite{Lester-Matomaki-Radziwill2018} have also obtained some further results that we shall discuss below in more detail.
+Related to this Lester, Matom\"aki, and Radziwi\l\l$\,$\cite{Lester-Matomaki-Radziwill2018} have also obtained some further results that we shall discuss below in more detail.